Position: Board Member

 - Commitment to and understanding of mediation, alternative dispute resolution, and restorative practices

 - Commitment to the CMS board responsibilities.
-We are seeking people who can attend 90% of the board meetings in a given year, are responsive to emails seeking input and response, and who are willing to take on additional side-projects or tasks
+We are seeking people who can attend substantially all of the board meetings in a given year, are responsive to emails seeking input and response, and who are willing to take on additional side-projects or tasks

 - Excellent written and oral communication skills and effective public speaker

 - Experienced and effective collaborator, who is interested in working with the other board members to make most decisions through a consensus-based approach